HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/IntegrateLDAP.md

-# Guide to Integrating HCL Portal v8.5 with LDAP
+# How to integrate HCL Digital Experience with LDAP (Guide)

 ## Applies to

-> HCL Digital Experience 8.5 and higher
+> HCL Digital Experience v8.5 and higher

 ## Introduction